 We’ll venture to Japan’s uber-trendy Harajuku, the hub of youth culture in the country.
 We’ll explore just off the bustling streets to a quiet wooded area, visiting the peaceful Meiji Shrine, dedicated to Japan’s first modern emperor, Emperor Meiji.

-Spend the night at a classic Japanese Karaoke box!
+Spend the night at a calssic Japanese Karaoke box!
 We’ll get our karaoke on!

 Ride a Bullet Train to Osaka

-Take a bullet train to Osaka, known as the country’s commercial center.
-But don’t let the neon lights fool you: it’s legendary for its good food.
+Take a bullet train to Osaka, known as the country’s commercial center and for it’s legendary good food.
 In fact, the term “kuidaore” or “eat till you drop” is heard so often here, it’s practically the city’s motto!